 Yet, with their possessions, Fullerton was also unable to score and had trouble maintaining ball control as they turned over the ball four times within the first four minutes of the contest.

 It wasn’t until sophomore guard Khalil Stevenson made a layup to give Fullerton its first basket of the night.
-From then on, Fullerton held the lead and controlled the game.
+From then on, Fullerton controlled the game.

-The Hornets physical play inside aided them in controlling the game and limiting Irvine’s opportunities to collect rebounds and second chance scoring opportunities.
-The Hornets out rebounded the Lasers 47-28, being led by freshman center Ronnie Readus who had 11 rebounds.
+The Hornets physical play inside aided them in controlling the game and limiting IVC’s opportunities to collect rebounds and second chance scoring opportunities.
+The Hornets out rebounded the Lasers 47-28, being led by freshman center Ronnie Readus who had 11 of his own.

 In the second half, both offenses made shots early on as they went back and forth swapping baskets.

-Fullerton’s defense shored up towards the middle of the half as they began to put away the Lasers and built themselves a sizable lead as the game winded down.
+Fullerton’s defense shored up towards the middle of the half as they began to put away the Lasers and built themselves a sizable lead as the game winded down, culminating with a Fullerton win.

 “Everybody is focused.
 We all got one goal and that’s to win, so that’s what everybody’s intentions are,” Richardson added.